dropwizard-bundles/dropwizard-version-bundle/readme.md

 # dropwizard-version-bundle

-A [Dropwizard][dropwizard] bundle that exposes the version of your application via the admin port.
+A [Dropwizard][dropwizard] bundle that exposes the version of your application as well as its dependencies via the admin port.

 [![Build Status](https://secure.travis-ci.org/dropwizard-bundles/dropwizard-version-bundle.png?branch=master)]
 (http://travis-ci.org/dropwizard-bundles/dropwizard-version-bundle)